 The first thing you should do is speak to your veterinarian.
 Have your veterinarian examine your puppy.
 There could be medical issues, genetic issues, or other pressing matters that need to be dealt with as soon as possible.
 The longer you wait, the harder it could be to correct.
 A vet is an expert who can help you tame any aggressive tendencies you may discover.

-Unless there is a severe genetic or neurological problem, the younger a puppy is, the easier it is to modify their inappropriate behaviors.
-Often puppy fear can become puppy aggression.
-Positive reinforcement, punishment-free obedience training is one way to create a well-behaved, well-mannered dog and prevent fear aggression in puppies.
+Unless there is a severe genetic or neurological problem, the younger a puppy is, the easier it is to modify inappropriate behaviors.
+Often puppy fear can become aggression.
+Positive reinforcement and punishment-free obedience training is one way to create a well-behaved, well-mannered dog and prevent fear aggression in puppies.
 You also can use it to stop excessive puppy barking.

-The most common aggressive puppy warning signs include snarling, growling, mounting, snapping, nipping, lip curling, lunging, dominance, challenging stance, dead-eye stare, aggressive barking, possessiveness, and of course, biting!
+Common warning signs include snarling, growling, mounting, snapping, nipping, lip curling, lunging, dominance, challenging stance, dead-eye stare, aggressive barking, possessiveness, and biting!

 Now, what are the aggressive puppy signs?
-Here are a few of them.
+Here are a few:

 Watch your puppy’s behavior around areas where there is food.
 Early signs of aggression in puppies include being possessive over toys and food.

 Is your puppy protective of his food bowl?
-How does he or she growl or snarl as you walk by their food bowl while eating?
+How do they growl or snarl as you walk by their food bowl while eating?
 Do they growl or snap when you reach for their food bowl, even if it’s empty?
 Do they snatch treats or food out of your hand?
 Does your puppy lunge, growl, or snap as you attempt to retrieve a dropped piece of food?
 Are they protective of the trash container?

-Does your puppy assert a claim to any specific piece of furniture in other rooms of the house, such as a chair, couch, or bed?
+Does your puppy claim furniture like a chair, couch, or bed?
 Is your puppy possessive of toys or other items, especially items that might belong to your children?

-Does the puppy exhibit an unusually high prey drive by chasing and nipping at anything that is moving?
+Does the puppy exhibit an unusually high prey drive by chasing and nipping at anything moving?
 Do they over-react aggressively to playful teasing, sudden movements, awakening from a deep sleep, or being corrected?
 Or are they unwilling to be touched?
-Watch for puppy aggression signs when picked up, especially puppy nipping, which can quickly turn to puppy biting hands.

 Also, watch how your puppy reacts to other dogs and puppies.
 Be sure to watch for signs of a dominant puppy.
 Does your puppy try to dominate other puppies or adult dogs?
 That type of early aggression needs to be curbed immediately with training.